Present at MWUX 2018!

 Inspire and empower MWUX attendees with the fresh perspective that comes from cross disciplinary conversation.
-Whether you’re a UX designer or a chef who applies design thinking, we can’t wait to hear what you have to say.
-First time and experienced presenters are encouraged to submit proposals.
+This year, we’ll be celebrating diverse job titles, skills sets, and industries that make up the never ending definition of “Design”.
+Whether you’re a UX designer or a just someone who applies design thinking to your work—any work—we can’t wait to hear what you have to say.

 What we're looking for